llllllllll/cnamedtuple/README.md

-# namedtuple #
+# cnamedtuple #

 An implementation of namedtuple written in C for warp speed.

-Tested against Python3.4.2 and Python3.50a0.
+Tested against Python3.4.2 and Python3.5 0a0.

 ## Warp Speed ##

+Time to go fast.

 ### Setup ###